 He explained that they had spotted something in my biopsy and wanted to do further tests so I needed to be admitted on Monday.
 Of course, that was a long, difficult weekend for everyone as we all worried about what the tests would reveal.

 I was in hospital for a week and had all sorts of horrible tests.
 Eventually I was told I had oesophageal cancer and there was a tumour in my oesophagus.
 We were all numb with shock, but a strength takes over.
 I just wanted to be well again and have the operation.
-It involves part of the stomach being taken away.
+It involves the oesophagus part of the stomach being taken away.

-Not every patient will require this type of surgery but it was necessary for me, and I spent four weeks recovering afterwards in hospital.
+Not every patient will require this type of surgery but it was necessary for me, and I spent 10 days recovering afterwards in hospital.
 On Christmas morning, the consultant came around and said he had a present for me — I had the all clear and was now cancer-free.
 That was the best news ever and I was allowed go home to be with my family.
 That was a very special Christmas and we were all very thankful.
 I am lucky as I was diagnosed and treated early but I know the statistics and it could have been a very different story.

 Having oesophageal cancer was life-changing for me as it’s a chronic condition.
-And I will have to live with the after-effects for the rest of my life.
+I will have to live with the after-effects for the rest of my life.
 I have difficulty eating certain foods so I need to be careful that nothing gets stuck when I’m swallowing.
-Since I was first ill, I’ve been in hospital five times to have a procedure on my throat.
+Since I was first ill, I’ve been in hospital many times to have a procedure on my throat.
 At night I have to sleep on a raised bed with four pillows.
 But this is a small price to pay and the alternative is unthinkable.
 You just adapt your life and change.

 The most important thing is to stay positive and I had great support from my family and friends.
 It was like role reversal in my house with the children looking after me and telling me what to do.
 I couldn’t have got through this without them and my husband.”